Terms & Conditions

 2.3 Measurement, Fairness And Disputes

-- GA4 as arbiter: all uplift and fee calculations use GA4.
-We provide a Looker Studio dashboard and a monthly one page Performance Report with baselines, results and fees.
+- GA4 as arbiter: all uplift calculations and performance reporting use GA4.
+We provide a Looker Studio dashboard and a monthly one page Performance Report with baselines, results and illustrative value metrics.

-- Testing quality: where A/B tests are used, winners require at least 95% two tailed significance, no material sample ratio mismatch (±2.5%), a minimum run time of 14 days and no material anomaly.
-Power analysis informs sample sizes.
+- Testing quality: where A/B tests are used, we follow statistical best practice.
+As a rule of thumb we aim for 95% two tailed significance, no material sample ratio mismatch (±2.5%), a minimum run time of 14 days and no material anomaly, but we may agree sensible exceptions where traffic volume or seasonality makes rigid thresholds impractical.

 - Fair play normalisation: if an anomaly or significant change would distort a year on year comparison, we may exclude affected days, extend the window or apply a documented adjustment.
 Examples include: tracking outages, consent signal loss or CMP misconfiguration, unusual one off promotions not run year on year, major channel mix shifts, stock out of top SKUs, force majeure, payment gateway downtime, material site changes introduced mid month without notice.

 - Material Market Disruption (MMD): where a period is materially affected by an extraordinary macro event that makes year on year comparison unreliable, we may designate the affected days or month as MMD and exclude those days, extend the period or apply a documented adjustment.
-MMD months do not count towards the consecutive month test in Section 2.5.
+For clarity, MMD months are excluded from uplift checks for the Performance Gateway and any performance review under Section 2.5.

 - Independent determination: unresolved measurement questions that remain after 5 business days may be referred by either party to an independent CRO or analytics specialist jointly appointed.
 Their determination is final and binding for that month.
 Fees for the determination are shared equally.